-- 2.1 As set out in Section 1, the AMR provided information on the delivery of the Local Development Scheme and the performance of the Council's policies (Section 4).
-In considering the councils policies, the AMR is formatted using the chapter headings of the Revised Local Plan. - 2.2 A Glossary of Terms used in the AMR is provided at the start of this report. - 2.3 The Core Output Indicators are highlighted in bold and italics and they are set out within the section of the report that relates to the most relevant Local Plan chapter.
+- 2.1 As set out in Section 1, the AMR provides information on the delivery of the Local Development Scheme and the performance of the Council's policies (Section 4).
+In considering the Councils policies, the AMR is formatted using the chapter headings of the Revised Local Plan. - 2.2 A Glossary of Terms used in the AMR is provided at the start of this report. - 2.3 The Core Output Indicators are highlighted in bold and italics and they are set out within the section of the report that relates to the most relevant Local Plan chapter.
 The Core Indicators are labelled 'C(number)' and the Local Output Indicators are also presented in bold and italicised text and are labelled 'L(number)'. - The AMR reports the position as at 31st March each year; however, the 2.4 document is usually published in December to allow for collation of the results and production of the report.
-During this 9 month period a number of significant developments may have occurred such as in terms of LDF development and/or progression of major sites.
-Any updates that have occurred in the period from 31 March to October will be presented in a text box beneath the text for the current reporting period.
-The contents presented in this AMR are accurate at the time of completing this report as at December 2019. - 2.5 In preparing this monitoring report, the Council has referred to information provided by a number of other agencies.
+During this 9 month period a number of significant developments may have occurred such as in terms of Local Development Framework (LDF) development and/or progression of major sites.
+Any updates that have occurred in the period from 31 March to October 2020 will also be included as more recent updates, as relevant.
+The contents presented in the AMR are accurate at the time of completing this report as at December 2020. - 2.5 In preparing this monitoring report, the Council has referred to information provided by a number of other agencies.
 The source of this information has been given wherever it is quoted in the report (otherwise the information comes from the Council's Planning Policy Team).